NativeScript/plugins/packages/camera/README.md

 const isAvailable = camera.isAvailable();
 ```

-> Note: This method will return false when used in iOS simulator (as the simulator does not have camera hardware)
+> **Note**: This method will return false when used in iOS simulator (as the simulator does not have camera hardware)